markmusic27/elo-rating-algorithm/README.md

 To do this, we need to find the _**frequency of the differences between the two players.**_

-If you plot that, you also get a bell curve. **It's called a logistic curve.**
+If you plot that, you get a bell curve. **It's called a logistic curve.**

 <img src="graph/graph2.png">